AIS-SNU/PID-Comm/README.md

 # [ISCA'24] PID-Comm: A Fast and Flexible Collective Communication Framework for Commodity Processing-in-DIMMs
-This repository contains the tutorial code for PID-Comm, a fast and flexible collective communication framework for Commodity Processing-in-DIMMs.
+This repository contains the tutorial code for PID-Comm, a fast and flexible collective communication framework for commodity Processing-in-DIMMs.
 Please cite the paper for more information.

 ## Required Hardware